mea-lab/academic-kickstart/content/research/project2.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 20  # Order that this section will appear.

 title = ""
 subtitle = ""